 Every so often life just sucks.
 Many things can change, be disrupted, hurt and weigh heavy.
 It’s typical to experience highs and lows, happiness and sadness, progress and regression — we all require a little help from time to time — but navigating whatever it is that’s causing us difficulty can’t always be soothed with positive vibes.

-Positivity does perform a meaningful role in our thinking and routine interactions, having hope, for example, is integral to being able to keep going and focus on better times, but we need to be mindful of the elements of toxicity that can develop.
+Positivity does perform a meaningful role in our thinking and routine interactions; having hope, for example, is integral to being able to keep going and focus on better times — but we need to be mindful of elements of toxicity that can develop.

 Toxic positivity takes positive thinking to an overgeneralized extreme.
 This attitude doesn’t just stress the importance of optimism, it minimizes and denies any trace of human emotions that aren’t strictly happy or positive. | Very Well Mind — What Is Toxic Positivity?

-Positive thinking is useful, but it comes with added pressure.
+Positive thinking is useful but it comes with added pressure.
 It places the burden of getting through something back on the shoulders of those already struggling.
-Communicating to someone that it could be worse or that so-and-so is in a more dire situation, to count blessings or just think positively does not lead to any kind of solution.
+Communicating to someone that it could be worse/so-and-so is in a more dire situation or to count blessings/just think positively does not lead to any kind of solution.
 In fact, it possibly adds a level of guilt around feeling overwhelmed, anxious, stressed or depressed, etc.

 Most people who use generic (toxic) positivity are well-meaning and want to help; I resorted to it in the past myself, but all this does is tell someone to be happy when they’re already in difficulty or troubled.
 Some people may not know you well enough or be unsure about what is appropriate — and that’s okay — but you can accomplish a whole lot of good with, “I don’t really know what to say but I stand with you“ or even “you‘re going through so much, but please don’t give up.“ You can be someone’s cheerleader by reminding them that they matter and turn this empathy into something actionable.
 Saying, “it could be worse“ is a whole different vibe to “I‘m sorry you‘re experiencing this.
 What will help you work through it?“ One makes it clear your struggles are seen, while the other suppresses them.
 One of the most beneficial ways to help is to listen and let people talk things through.